 Mature, native woodlands are one of our most highly valued habitats for the wealth of wildlife associated with them.
 We gratefully acknowledge the support of all those who have sponsored trees to make a positive contribution to the environment and to leave an enduring legacy for future generations.

 The sponsorship of a tree is more than the tree itself.
 It is part of a project as a whole that is initially financed by ourselves and subsequently recouped.
 It also allows us to continue to promote a tree culture in Ireland which we started in 1985.

 We receive no government funding and so we are financed by the projects like this that we undertake.

 Until recently, the Tree Council had other sites including a woodland at Muckross Forest in Killarney, Strokestown House in

-Visitors are asked to please note when visiting these forest areas that you are entering a
+Visitors are asked to please note that when visiting these forest areas you are entering a

-natural habitat with the aim to leave it as it is found.
+natural habitat with the aim to leave as it is found.